-- Promoting long-term knowledge transfer and implementing a practice-oriented dialogue about measures aiming at gender-balanced representation and changes of company culture to companies and stakeholders and setting the political agenda for further measures;
+- Promoting long-term knowledge transfer and practice-oriented dialogue about measures aiming at gender-balanced representation and changes of company culture to companies and stakeholders and setting the political agenda for further measures;

-- Making subtle mechanisms of exclusion to board nominations visible, identify company characteristics in nomination practice and develop a tool for reflecting on gender-biased decisions;
+- Making subtle mechanisms of exclusion from board nominations visible, identify company characteristics in nomination practice and develop a tool for reflecting on gender-biased decisions;

 - Identifying role model companies for successful measures promoting gender-balance in management positions, studying supporting and hindering company cultures, setting impulses for change of company cultures within the studied organisations, and making good practice examples accessible including the generated insights on companies motivations, approaches, implementation processes and experiences.